map588/design_project/README.md

 # Disclaimer

-This project is not an actual bomb, it is a childrens toy.
+This project is not an actual bomb, it is a childrens toy, for children

--MP
+-MP, CC